matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 A reliable stack alignment method using the phase cross-correlation algorithm with sub-pixel precision.
 This is commonly adopted for aligning (S)TEM images.
 For periodic images, e.g., HR(S)TEM images with lattice, a Hann window should be applied to the images prior to compute the phase cross-correlation to suppress the periodic features.
 Users can also decide whether to crop the aligned frames to the common area with an option of cropping them to the biggest square.

+The images can be normalized before running the alignment.
+This can be set by checking the "Normalize intensities before alignment" option.

+The "Use phase correlation" option determines the normalization factor for the correlation calculation.
+If enabled, the correlation will be normalized by the magnitude of $FFT(ref) {\cdot}FFT(moving)^*$.
+Otherwise, no normalization is performed.
+Using phase correlation can help to reduce the impact of non-uniform contrast changes.

 - Align stack with optical flow iKL

 The optical flow with an iterative Lucas-Kanade (iLK) solver is a commonly used non-rigid registration algorithm.
 TemCompanion uses the [``skimage.registration.optical_flow_ilk``](https://scikit-image.org/docs/0.23.x/api/skimage.registration.html#skimage.registration.optical_flow_ilk).
 To get better results with optical flow iKL, the stack must be aligned with rigid registration to some extents.

+Available parameters:

+_Window size_: Radius of the window considered around each pixel.
+Large window captures big shifts, but may lose small details; small window on big shifts, on the other hand, leads to unrealistic displacement fields.

+_Prefilter before alignment_: Whether to prefilter the estimated optical flow before each image warp.
+When True, a median filter with window size 3 along each axis is applied.
+This helps to remove potential outliers.

+_Integrate with Gaussian kernel_: If checked, a Gaussian kernel is used for the local integration.
+Otherwise, a uniform kernel is used.
+This helps to smooth the displacement field.

 - Integrate stack: